 A disciplinary hearing is a formal process with lawyers for the College, lawyers for the doctor, and evidence provided by witnesses under oath.
 After the evidence is presented, a committee of the College makes a decision about the doctor’s conduct.
 If they penalize the doctor, they can issue a reprimand or a fine, limit the doctor’s practice, suspend the doctor, or prohibit the doctor from practising medicine.

 The College cannot pay any money to the complainant or order a doctor to pay any money to the complainant.
-(If you want compensation from a doctor, you can sue for damages; see our information on medical malpractice, no. 420.)
+(If you want compensation from a doctor, you can sue for damages; see our information on medical malpractice.)